January in Rome is low season. It is the ideal time for museum visits, for cheap shopping and for delicious winter specialties.

 January in Rome

-January is one of the few months when the life of Romans takes place mainly indoors.
-Romans like to meet in a bar for an extensive exchange of views and enjoy delicious winter Roman gastronomy in a cozy restaurant.
+January is one of the coldest months in Rome.
+Romans enjoy the delicious winter Roman cuisine in a cozy restaurant.

-For visitors to the city, it is also mainly about visiting museums and churches.
-In January, there is no crowding and pushing.
+For tourists, this is the ideal time to visit museums and churches, as there are no crowds and shoving like in the high season.
 Take your time and enjoy the cultural treasures of Rome and the Vatican at your leisure.

 How cold it is

-In January it can rain occasionally.
-For the most part, the rain does not last long and you can wait in a church or bar until it passes.
+It can rain occasionally in January.
+The rain usually doesn’t last long and you can wait in a church or bar until the rain has passed.

 Climate data January